chhaylatte/StraitJacket/README.md

 ```

 ## Cartography 3.0.2
 Cartography shares some ideas with StraitJacket such as the `ConstraintGroup` and creating many constraints at once.
-I didn't like how the constrain function works though.
+I didn't like how the constrain function works.
 I was allowed only 10 items but I needed 11 items for this example.
 This forced me to make 2 constrain calls.
 Also if I wanted to change what items were to be constrained, I had to edit two lists.
-This was kind of weird to have to do.
 Copying a constraint also requires creating another constrain call.
 Getting autofill to have the right amount of items is a challenge.

 The DSL itself was very straigtforward.
 It worked how I expected it.
 I had the problem with putting invalid values crashing though, which I did intentionally.
 Something like ```view.top == otherView.right```.